dylibso/xtp-integration-exercise/README.md

 Use an email address that you have access to, as you’ll need to follow the invite link in order to complete the registration process.

-Once you’ve finished registration and setup a new username and password, go ahead and log out of your Admin account in the XTP Dashboard.
+Log out of your Admin account and click the invite link and register a Guest account.

 ## Step 4: Deploy a Plugin